Chapter 003: The Contract

 The hunger arrived like a fist.

 Not the ordinary hunger of a boy who had eaten lightly and worked since dawn.
 This was something else entirely — as if his stomach had opened into a void, as if it had never known fullness.
-Thirteen stood in the paddy and doubled over, the cramping sudden and severe.
+William stood in the paddy and doubled over, the cramping sudden and severe.

 He waded fast to the bank and ran.